redcartel/cdriveFoundation/unit1/04-BonusFormatMethod/FormatMethod.md

 Look at [Josephine      ] now.
 ```

 With the same print & format statement, just with the variables changed.
 That's 15 characters between the braces for both outputs.
+You will use < and > in your format.

 * Now print